This case study

 Solving the Two-Minute Login Problem

-As we worked on the app and device, our teams created profiles for different user roles — from hourly customer service employees to beauty specialists to district managers to corporate leadership.
+As we worked on the app and device, our teams created profiles for different user roles, from hourly customer service employees to beauty specialists to district managers to corporate leadership.
 Each role had slightly different use cases, so we adjusted various elements of My Store accordingly.
 While we planned for over 15 different roles, we focused on only 4 main roles for initial release.

 With roles planned out, UX and IT had to partner on streamlining sign-on.
 The initial concept had users log in at device entry, loading a unique device home and My Store profile per role.
-The problem: Airwatch's process resulted in a huge delay — over 2 minutes in lab testing, likely longer in stores due to dated internet infrastructure.
+The problem: Airwatch's process resulted in a huge delay of over 2 minutes in lab testing, likely longer in stores due to dated internet infrastructure.

 With pilot weeks away, we gutted the Airwatch login process and built our own.
 This new approach removed user-based login to the device in favor of a role-agnostic device home, with SSO taking place when logging into the My Store app.
-Users could access role-based content with single sign-on — but much faster.
+Users could access role-based content with single sign-on, and much faster.
 For manager email (which needed to remain secure from lower-level employees), we initially made it a web link requiring separate login, then moved it fully into My Store for the initial rollout.

 Short-term SSO plan for initial launch